mybrightidea/mars-rover-ui/readme.md

         maxX: 5,            // max X of plateau
         maxY: 5             // max Y of plateau
     },
-    plateau: {          // a 2D array of size [maxX][maxY] holding the state of each position on the plateau used
+    plateau: {          // a 2D array of size [maxX][maxY] holding the state of each position on the plateau
-                        // switches used to render each cell by adding formatting css classes [][]: {
+                        // switches used to render each cell by adding formatting css classes
+                        // each orientation stored to make the code simpler at the point of rendering of the element

+        [][]: {
           startCell: true,  // is the start cell
           endCell: false,   // is te ende cell